National Bank, a Leader in Diversity

 Scholarships for women

-Return to Bay Street (RTBS) is a program by Women in Capital Markets (WCM) in partnership with National Bank.
-This initiative is designed to help professional women who have taken time away from the industry to relaunch their career in financial markets.
+National Bank is also a sponsor of Return to Bay Street (RTBS), a program of Women in Capital Markets (WCM).
+This program is designed to help professional women who have taken time away from the industry to relaunch their career in financial markets.
 The award includes a scholarship and a minimum contract of four months at one of the program's participating financial institutions.
-We offer workshops in Montreal and Toronto to help candidates prepare to apply.
+Workshops are offered by WCM in Montreal and Toronto to help candidates prepare to apply.
+Learn more at nbfm.ca.

 Supporting the LGBT Community